hackur/graphcool-examples/cli-demo/README.md

 }
 ```

-- follow the instructions in the `github` module to create a new OAuth app at Github and configure your environment with the needed environment variables in `.envrc`:
+- follow the instructions in the `github` module to create a new OAuth app at Github and configure your environment with the needed environment variables, for example by creating an `.envrc` file that you use with [direnv](https://direnv.net/):

 ```
 export CLIENT_ID=